tacofoundation/mrio/docs/en/specification/geotiff.md

 }
 ```

 However, the binary format uses just 12 bytes compared to JSON's 58 bytes.
 It is nearly 5 times more efficient.
 This is the power of binary formats!
 You lose readability but gain efficiency.
+Consider that JSON was not available when GeoTIFF was proposed.
 I think we are ready to dive into the GeoTIFF file.

 ::: info
-Every IFD is a set of ``Directory Entries``, which are key-value pairs.
+Every IFD is a set of tags or ``Directory Entries``, which are key-value pairs.
 Unlike JSON where key-value pairs can vary in size,
 TIFF's Directory Entries have a fixed size of 12 bytes each, making them more efficient to parse and process.
 :::